wifferlin/SPT-Dijkstra-and-ECMP/README.md

 This file you can key in the source and Destination Node Number,
 Then you can get all Equal cost Shortest Path and Distance.
 ## -ECMP_Link_Disjoint.c
 This is a prototype now to find the Link Disjoint path on ECMP.

+### Feel Free to contact me if you find any wrong!!!
+### e-mail : wifferlin0505@gmail.com